HTC HD2: Modifications

 The ability to 'mod' the HTC HD2 and run multiple different operating systems from the NAND flash or SD card has given it an enduring popularity, and this made the HTC HD2 one of the phones that could run the largest number of operating systems in the world.

-Android (versions 2.2 Froyo, 2.3 Gingerbread, 4.0.4 Ice Cream Sandwich, 4.1 Jelly Bean, 4.2 Jelly Bean, 4.3 Jellybean, 4.4 Kitkat, 5.0 Lollipop, 6.0 Marshmallow and 7.0 Nougat), Ubuntu, MeeGo and Windows Phone have all been unofficially ported to the HD2.
+Android (versions 2.2 Froyo, 2.3 Gingerbread, 4.0.4 Ice Cream Sandwich, 4.1 Jelly Bean, 4.2 Jelly Bean, 4.3 Jellybean, 4.4 Kitkat, 5.0 Lollipop, 6.0 Marshmallow 7.0 Nougat and 8.1 Oreo), Ubuntu, MeeGo and Windows Phone have all been unofficially ported to the HD2.
 In addition, many customised versions of Windows Mobile are available for the device, with versions 6.1, 6.5, 6.5.3 and 6.5.5 available.

 FPSECE (First PlayStation Emulator for Windows CE), a PlayStation emulator for Windows CE devices, was ported to the HD2 in December 2009, a few months after the initial release of the HD2.

 In early October 2010, a video was released that appeared to show a HD2 booting into Windows Phone by way of Russian developer Cotulla's MAGLDR tool (a bootloader), which was initially created to allow the booting of Android from the device's NAND flash.
 As of 13 January 2011, MAGLDR and a Windows Phone 7 ROM are publicly available.
 Windows Phone Genuine checks prevent access to Windows Live services.
 A solution to this problem has been found, though the legality of the activation is still not fully known, and is frowned heavily upon by Microsoft.

-Windows Phone RTM (Release To Manufacturers) was ported to the HD2 in August 2011, a month after ROM developers at XDA Developers made a successful attempt to run a beta version on the device.
+Windows Phone 7.5 was ported to the HD2 in August 2011, a month after ROM developers at XDA Developers made a successful attempt to run a beta version on the device.

 On 23 December 2012, XDA developer zoid created a custom Debian/Ubuntu-based Pentest-focused distribution called ubnhd2 for the HTC HD2.

-In December 2012, Windows RT and Windows Phone 8 were ported onto the device as a proof-of-concept; no working builds exist.

 On 6 May 2013, an XDA developer successfully ported Firefox OS to the HTC HD2.

 In August 2013, a group of developers on XDA successfully ported HTC Sense 5 to the HTC HD2.

 In November 2015, XDA Senior Member macs18max successfully ported Android 6.0 Marshmallow to the HTC HD2.

 In September 2016, CyanogenMod 14 which is based on Android 7.0 Nougat was ported to the HTC HD2 successfully.